headline-grabber/Triangulator_V1.1/README.md

 V1.1 is in beta mode, there are likely errors present in some of the calculations, however testing will be performed for next versions.
 Version V1.1 is simply for demonstrational purposes.

 Areas to be improved?
+1) Validation/Checks on sample data to be included for download
-1) Documentation of approach
+2) Documentation of approach
-2) Tidy up of code to ensure easy modularity and testing of new features
+3) Tidy up of code to ensure easy modularity and testing of new features
-3) Bug testing
+4) Bug testing
-4) Additional data checks for real world data
+5) Additional data checks for real world data
-5) Speed
+6) Speed

 Use at your own risk.